Sedeniono/ADO-History-Diff/README.md

 Note: Changing the theme in Azure DevOps (light to dark or vice versa) might not immediately change all colors.
 The page should be reloaded after changing the theme.

 ## Filters
-Using the "Filters" button in the top right corner of the history tab, users can filter out fields that are uninteresting to them, such as work logging related fields or fields used by scripts for housekeeping purposes.
+Using the "settings" button in the top right corner of the history tab, users can filter out fields that are uninteresting to them, such as work logging related fields or fields used by scripts for housekeeping purposes.
 The field names as shown in the history are matched completely by default and case-insensitively.
 Note that a `*` wildcard can be used to match any number of arbitrary characters.
 For example, `description`, `Desc*`, `*SCRIPT*` and `*tion` will all match e.g. the field `Description`.